lucasmauricio/arrakis/README.md

 Arrakis is a proof-of-concept project to develop a microservice application.

-The project is composed by:
+## The project and its dependencies

 | Project | Technology | Description |
 | --- | :---: | --- |